 How can I avoid becoming a victim of a real estate text scam?

-To protect yourself from real estate scams, follow these tips:
+To avoid falling for real estate scams, do these things:

-- Be Wary of Unsolicited Texts: Don’t respond to unknown numbers offering real estate deals.
+- Be Wary of Unsolicited Texts: Avoid texts you don’t want.
+Also, don’t answer calls from strange numbers that offer real estate deals.

-- Verify Authenticity: If you receive unexpected offers, always contact companies using the official phone numbers found on their websites.
+- Verify Authenticity: Ensure the deal is genuine.
+If you get offers you didn’t expect, you should always call the companies at the numbers on their websites.

 In the event that you suspect a scam, what actions should you take?